 Still, she has spent a good number of hours helping to organize Friday's festivities, plans to juggle her work schedule to help with the final preparations, and intends to work at concession areas during the tournament.

 "It's a great event," said Timbrook, a Frederick County resident.
-"The whole [Winchester Baseball] organization is participating."
+"The whole [Winchester Baseball] organization is participating.""A whole community"

 In early July, Veach said, he was "really worried" about whether he would have enough volunteers.